JoshDez/techcook_restaurant_reservation/README.md

 # techcook_restaurant_reservation

-"TechCookReservation" is a restaurant reservation mobile app that helps you handle your own restaurant reservations.
+"TechCookReservation" is a restaurant reservation mobile app that allows you to manage your own restaurant reservations.

 How to Install: